mgechev/hackbulgaria-angularjs/day6/routing/bootstrap/README.md

 12. Add `ng-click` property to the form button, which invokes the `saveData` method attached to the scope.
 13. Add `ng-disabled` attribute to the button, which makes the button disabled when the form is invalid.

+## Partials

+### todos.html

+1. Add `ng-hide` attribute to the first paragraph.
+It should make the paragraph visible once there are no todo items in the exposed `todos` collection.
+2. Add `ng-show` attribute to the unordered list.
+It should make the paragraph visible once there are todo items in the exposed `todos` collection.
+3. On change of the checkbox invoke the `updateState` method, attached to the scope.
+As single argument `updateState` accepts the current todo.
+4. In the bottom of the template add `href` to the link equals to: `#/add`.

+### todo.html

+1. Add appropriate bindings to the span elements associated with the different element properties.
+2. Add `href` to the "Edit" link equals to: `#/edit/{{todo.id}}`.
+3. Invoke the `remove` method, attached to the scope when the `Remove` button is clicked.

+### edit.html

+1. Add the `todo-form` directive in the bottom of the page.
+As value of the `todo` attribute pass the name of the `todo` instance attached to the scope.
+As value of the `save` property add call of the `update` method, attached to the scope.

+### add.html

+1. Add the `todo-form` directive in the bottom of the page.
+As value of the `todo` attribute pass the name of the `todo` instance attached to the scope.
+As value of the `save` property add call of the `save` method, attached to the scope.